conan-io/docs/examples/dev_flow/sanitizers/compiler_sanitizers.rst

 | **MSan + UBSan**  | ❌  | ✅    | ❌   | Requires careful dependency management  |
 +-------------------+-----+-------+------+-----------------------------------------+

+**Notes on combinations**:

+* AddressSanitizer (ASan), ThreadSanitizer (TSan), and MemorySanitizer (MSan) are mutually exclusive with one another.
+* MemorySanitizer often requires special flags such as ``-O1``, ``-fno-omit-frame-pointer`` and fully-instrumented dependencies.

 Compiler-Specific Flags
 ^^^^^^^^^^^^^^^^^^^^^^^

+Each compiler requires specific flags to enable the desired sanitizers.
+Here is a summary of the most common sanitizers and their corresponding flags for GCC, Clang, and MSVC:

 +-----------------------+------------------------+------------------------+----------------------+
 | Sanitizer             | GCC Flag               | Clang Flag             | MSVC Flag            |